Religious cosmology: Zoroastrian

 In Zoroastrian cosmology, universe is the manifestation of a cosmic conflict between Existence and non-existence, Good and evil and light and darkness which spans over a period of 12000 years.
 It is subdivided into four equal periods of 3000 years each.
 The first period is known as Infinite Time.
 During this period the good and the evil remained in perfect balance in their respective spheres.
 For 3000 years Ahura Mazda dwelt in the region of light, while his opponent Ahirman or Angra Mainyu, the evil spirit, remained confined to the region of darkness.
 A great Void separated them both.
 At the end of the first period, Ahirman crossed the void and attacked Ahura Mazda.
 Knowing that the battle would continue forever, Ahura Mazda recited Ahuna Vairya, the most sacred hymn of Avesta and repelled him back.
 Having lost the battle, Angra Mainyu withdrew hastily into his dark world and remained there for another 3000 years.
 During this interlude, Ahura Mazda brings forth the entire creation.
 He creates the six Amesha Spentas or the Holy Immortals and several angel spirits or Yazatas.
 He brought forth the primeval Ox and the primeval man (Gayomart).
 Then he creates the material creation such as water, air, earth and the metals.

 Biblical cosmology and Abrahamic faiths

 The universe of the ancient Israelites was made up of a flat disc-shaped Earth floating on water, heaven above, underworld below.
-Humans inhabited Earth during life and the underworld after death, and the underworld was morally neutral; only in Hellenistic times (after c.330 BC) did Jews begin to adopt the Greek idea that it would be a place of punishment for misdeeds, and that the righteous would enjoy an afterlife in heaven.
 In this period too the older three-level cosmology was widely replaced by the Greek concept of a spherical Earth suspended in space at the centre of a number of concentric heavens.
 The belief that God created matter from nothing is called creatio ex nihilo (as opposed to creatio ex materia).
 It is the accepted orthodoxy of most denominations of Judaism and Christianity.
 Most denominations of Christianity and Judaism believe that a single, uncreated God was responsible for the creation of the cosmos.

 In his 2023 apostolic exhortation, Laudate Deum, Pope Francis outlines several ways in which the human relationship with the created cosmos might be understood: